tinwinaung/Mirai-Source-Code/README.md

 # Mirai BotNet
-Leaked Linux.Mirai Source Code for Research/IoT Development Purposes
+Mirai DDoS Attack Source Code for Research Development Purposes

-Uploaded for research purposes and so we can develop IoT and such.
+Uploaded for research purposes and so we can develop secure env and such.

 See "ForumPost.txt" or [ForumPost.md](ForumPost.md) for the post in which it leaks, if you want to know how it is all set up and the likes.